-- Judges MUST report to the judges' meeting/hospitality room 30 minutes prior to the scheduled march-in for local and invitational competitions, unless otherwise specified by the Meet Referee.
+- 1. Judges MUST report to the judges' meeting/hospitality room 30 minutes prior to the scheduled march-in for local and invitational competitions, unless otherwise specified by the Meet Referee.
 Judges' compensation will begin at the scheduled report time.
 Any official who does not report within five (5) minutes of the scheduled report time will be compensated from the first scheduled march-in time. - 2.
-Reporting time for those competitions requiring video analysis may be up to one (1) hour prior to march-in.
+Reporting time for those competitions requiring video analysis, which may be up to one (1) hour prior to march-in.
 The Meet Referee will specify the reporting time.

-B. Travel
+B. TRAVEL

-- 1. The standard IRS rate will be paid for the entire round-trip mileage for all drivers, including those who drive to meet a carpool.
-Judges are not required to submit printed MapQuest-type documentation in order to be reimbursed for mileage, unless requested by the Meet Director.
-The Meet Referee should verify the individual judge's MapQuest electronically. - IRS mileage rate changes are announced in December of each year and will be posted on the USA Gymnastics website, with the new rate effective in January. - 2.
-Riders' fees are not paid. - 3.
-Plane, train or bus travel expenses as stated on the contract shall be paid in full by the Meet Director.
+- 1. The standard IRS rate will be paid for the entire round-trip mileage for all drivers, including those who drive to meet a carpool. - Judges are not required to carpool. - Judges are not required to submit a printed MapQuest-type documentation to be reimbursed for mileage, unless requested by the Meet Director.
+The Meet Referee should verify the individual judge's MapQuest electronically. - IRS mileage rate changes are announced in December of each year and will be posted on the USA Gymnastics website, with the new rate effective in January.
+Should the IRS make a rate change during the year, the new rate will be posted with an effective date. - 3.
+Riders' fees are not paid. - 4.
+Plane, train, or bus travel expenses (as stated on the contract) shall be paid in full by the Meet Director.
 The total mileage cost should not exceed the cost of an airline ticket to the same location if the Meet Director requests that the judge purchase their own airfare or other means of travel. - a.
-If the judge requests to drive, instead of fly, the Meet Director must determine the cost of the airline ticket and communicate that information to the judge in order for the judge to be aware of the maximum reimbursement. - b.
-If the Meet Director requests that the judge purchase their own airfare or other means of travel, the judge must communicate the cost to the Meet Director for approval prior to finalizing travel plans. - Travel insurance is not a reimbursable expense. - 4.
-Mileage to and from the airport, tolls, airport parking, fees for one bag (but not overweight bag charges), taxi or limousine service as stated on the contract shall be paid by the Meet Director.
-These expenses must be listed on the contract and be approved by the contracting official in order to be compensated by the Meet Director.
-Only standard and customary expenses with accompanying receipts will be reimbursed in the actual amounts. - 5.
-For competitions that span over two or more days and: - a.
-Overnight accommodations are not necessary, round-trip mileage will be paid for each day. - b.
-Lodging is provided to the judges by the Meet Director: - 1) If a judge chooses to return home and drive back the second (and successive) days, round-trip mileage will be paid only once, unless pre-arrangements have been made with the contracting official and the Meet Director. - When calculating mileage for meets requiring overnight accommodations, include electronic MapQuest-type documentation of the total miles from home to hotel, to and from competition venue, and return to home. - 6.
+If the judge requests to drive, instead of fly, the Meet Director must determine the cost of the airline ticket and communicate that information to the judge for the judge to be aware of the maximum reimbursement. - b.
+If the Meet Director requests that the judge purchase their own airfare or other means of travel, the judge must communicate the cost to the Meet Director for approval prior to finalizing travel plans. - Travel insurance is NOT a reimbursable expense. - 5.
+Mileage to and from the airport, tolls, airport parking, fees for one bag (but not overweight bag charges), taxi or limousine service (as stated on the contract) shall be paid by the Meet Director.
+These expenses MUST be listed on the contract and be approved by the contracting official to be compensated by the Meet Director.
+Only standard and customary expenses with accompanying receipts will be reimbursed in the actual amounts. - 6.
+For competitions that span over 2 or more days: - a.
+If overnight accommodations are not necessary, round-trip mileage will be paid for each day. - b.
+If lodging is provided to the judges by the Meet Director: - 1) If a judge chooses to return home and drive back the 2nd (and successive) days, round-trip mileage will be paid ONLY ONCE, unless pre-arrangements have been made with the contracting official and the Meet Director. - 2) When calculating mileage for meets requiring overnight accommodations, include electronic MapQuest-type documentation of the total miles from home to hotel, to and from competition venue, and return to home. - 7.
 No other expenses (such as baby-sitters, car repairs, car rental, reimbursement for lost salary, or other normal work-related expenses) will be paid.

-C. Lodging
+C. LODGING